-• Higher levels of economic growth, broader export base
+Higher levels of economic growth, broader export base

-The promotion of professional services exports could, over a 5 year period, contribute an additional US\$ 100 million in service exports, representing 10% of current export receipts.
+The promotion of professional services exports could, over a 5-year period, contribute an additional US\$50 million in service exports, representing 10.5% of export receipts in 2004.
 This would represent a significant broadening of the export base.
-As these would be high value exports, they would add between 2%-2.5% to Barbados's GDP annually.
+As these would be high-value exports, they would add between 4.5%-5% to Saint Lucia's GDP annually.